If you get periods, any bleeding can feel like too much.

 If accessibility is at the top of your list, these options are the easiest to get your hands on.
-In some states they may be available over the counter or online.
-You may not even need a prescription, depending where you are!
+In some states, they may be available at pharmacies or online.
+In some cases, you may not even need a prescription, depending on where you are.

 These options include:

-All hormonal birth control pills have some effect on flow, but these are the cat’s pajamas when it comes to heavy periods because they make periods lighter or stop the bleeding altogether:
+All hormonal birth control pills have some effect on flow, but these are some of the best options when it comes to heavy periods.
+They make periods lighter or stop the bleeding altogether.

 - hormonal IUD

 - extended- or continuous-cycle birth control pill, when used correctly